 Although known for her Zodiac Collection, I am loving Eleanor McColl’s HK PEOPLE collage.
 Like us at LRP, Eleanor ‘celebrates the ordinary’ and we share a love for the overlooked icons of the city like the “cardboard grannies”.
 In a simple black- or bold bright coloured frames- these would make a killer gift.
 They’re what I tell my husband is called a “joint gift”…

 In the spirit of full disclosure, Evolving Patina is my youngest brother John’s passion project, but I love his stuff SO much and I sure you all will too.
 His photos are composed of abstract patterns from distressed surfaces in Hong Kong.
 An enormous turquoise one of a peeling old door in Tai O hangs in my house.
-Currently his Hong Kong Collection is donating 25% profits to EcoDrive Hong Kong.
 They somehow manage to be striking and colourful, yet neutral enough to look good with all your furnishings.
 I think they’d make an awesome gift for someone’s special birthday… (or just a treat for yourself #YOLO).

 Perhaps no gift means more than a set of beautiful family photographs and Hong Kong boasts a HUGE amount of brilliantly talented photographers- many of them amazing women who I know personally.
-I will shout out the divine Jenna from Lucky Fish and Claire Woodrow from her eponymous business.
+I will shout out the divine Jenna Louise Potter and Claire Woodrow from her eponymous business.
 They’re a great place to start!
 Consider also a private photography lesson if he’s keen snapper- most photographers offer this service on request.

-I’m a complete sucker for coffee table books about Hong Kong and the lovely Arti from Bookazine sent me a copy of Sunset Survivors, by fellow Eurasian Lindsay Varty, last year when I was spending a lot of time with my Nan in hospital.
-It tells the story of Hong Kong’s traditional tradesmen and women with interviews and absolutely stunning photos.
-Before you hit “CHECKOUT” on Amazon, please consider visiting our independent bookshops such as Bookazine– they’ve got an incredible collection of beautiful books.
-Let’s support them!
+I’m a complete sucker for coffee table books about Hong Kong and this is one of my favourites - Sunset Survivors, by fellow Eurasian Lindsay Varty, tells the story of Hong Kong’s traditional tradesmen and women with interviews and absolutely stunning photos.

 YOU THINK YOU’VE SEEN IT ALL?